MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     foosvc.example.net.
 3600 IN SVCB 1 . key65333=...
     foosvc.example.net.
 300 IN AAAA 2001:db8::1

-Domain owners SHOULD avoid using a SvcDomainName that is below a DNAME, as this is likely unnecessary and makes responses slower and larger.
+Domain owners SHOULD avoid using a TargetName that is below a DNAME, as this is likely unnecessary and makes responses slower and larger.

 # Initial SvcParamKeys {#keys}